-For example, Milkio Foods is a secondary ghee clarified butter producer and organic ghee manufacturer that uses imported and local raw ingredients to make Milkio Grass-fed ghee products that are verified non-GMO, lactose, casein, and gluten-free.
+For example, Milkio Foods is a secondary ghee clarified butter producer and organic ghee manufacturer that uses imported and local raw ingredients to make Milkio Grass-fed ghee products that are lactose, casein, and gluten-free.

-Ghee is produced from pure milk fat.
+Ghee is produced from cow/sheep milk fat.
 In the traditional process, milk is used for making unsalted milk butter.
 Using a slow cooking process, milk butter is boiled on low to medium flame, and milk proteins like lactose and casein are gradually separated from the melted butter.

 The butter gets clarified in this slow-cooking process, which is why ghee is also termed clarified butter.
 Clarified butter can be further caramelized, and it is called ghee.